LowDiff: Efficient Diffusion Sampling with Low-Resolution Condition: Additional ablation studies

-\paragraph{Timesteps for Low Resolution.} Building on the truncation-based design, we explore how the total number of denoising steps at the low-resolution stage ($T_\mathrm{low}$) affects generation quality and efficiency.
+Building on the truncation-based design, we explore how the total number of denoising steps at the low-resolution stage ($T_\mathrm{low}$) affects generation quality and efficiency.
 Our hypothesis is that due to the presence of truncation at $\widetilde{T}$, increasing the total number of steps beyond this point offers diminishing returns.
 This is because the effective noise level at the truncation boundary remains similar regardless of the total step count.
 However, when $T_\mathrm{low}$ is too small, the gap between adjacent timesteps becomes larger, potentially leading to instability and quality degradation.
 As shown in Table~\ref{ablation3}, reducing $T_\mathrm{low}$ to 59 degrades FID to 2.52.
 Increasing it to 79 and 99 both improve the result to 2.46, but with increased latency.
 This confirms that while a minimum number of timesteps is necessary for stable low-resolution generation, excessive denoising steps do not translate into further gains once the truncation level is fixed.